 Q. Will Adobe come out with a sharpening tool too?

-A. They already did.
+A. They already did years ago.
 It’s called Enhance Details and it came out in 2019.
 I was never a big fan of it, but it seemed to help with certain types of raw files.
-Whether or not they update it or do anything else, I don’t know.
+Whether or not they update it or do anything else, I don’t know – but I wouldn’t hold your breath any time soon.

 Q. DeNoise seems like it’s actually doing a little sharpening too.
 Is that true?